somasis/musl-wiki/functional-differences-from-glibc.md

-Aside from being a matter of standards conformance, accepting sequences only up to 4 bytes allows for the possibility of generating UTF-8 output in a buffer intended for wchar_t, then converting it in-place, which is necessary for some interfaces that cannot rely on being able to allocate working space.
+Aside from being a matter of standards conformance, accepting sequences only up to 4 bytes allows for the possibility of generating UTF-8 output in a buffer intended for `wchar_t`, then converting it in-place, which is necessary for some interfaces that cannot rely on being able to allocate working space.

 ## iconv